--From the Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations
+[-]From the Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations

+Date and State of Incorporation:

 Executive Officers: (Names and Addresses)

 Partnership

+Date and State of Organization:

 Type of Partnership: General Limited Limited Liability Other:

 Current General Partners: (Names and Addresses)

 Joint Venture

+Date and State of Organization:

 Joint Venturers: (For each indicate the name, address and form and state of organization, as well as the managing or controlling Joint Venturer if applicable.)

 Limited Liability Company

+Date and State of Organization:

 Members: (Names and Addresses)

 Sole Proprietorship

+Date and State of Organization:

 Owner or Owners: (Names and Addresses)

 Other

 Type of Organization:

 State of Organization:

 Owners and/or Principals: (Names and Addresses)

 Contractor's organization is certified as a:

 Disadvantaged Business Enterprise Certified by:

-Minority Business Enterprise Certified by:

-Women's Business Enterprise Certified by:

-Historically Underutilized Business Zone Small Business Concern Certified by:

-Licensing and Registration (section 2): NGWA recommends deleting the original 220 text and substituting in its place the licensing and registration text from ConsensusDocs 221, or the text that follows here:

-2.1 Jurisdictions in which Contractor is legally qualified to practice: (Indicate license or registration numbers for each jurisdiction, if applicable, and type of license or registration.
+Minority Business Enterprise Certified by: Women's Business Enterprise Certified by: Historically Underutilized Business Zone Small Business Concern Certified by: Licensing and Registration (section 2): NGWA recommends deleting the original 220 text and substituting in its place the licensing and registration text from ConsensusDocs 221, or the text that follows here: 2.1 Jurisdictions in which Contractor is legally qualified to practice: (Indicate license or registration numbers for each jurisdiction, if applicable, and type of license or registration.
 Attach separate sheet as necessary.)
 2.2 In the past five (5) years, has Contractor had any business or professional license suspended or revoked?

-Yes No

-If yes, describe circumstances on separate attachment, including jurisdiction and bases for suspension or revocation.

-State drilling license:

-State general contractor license:
+Yes No If yes, describe circumstances on separate attachment, including jurisdiction and bases for suspension or revocation.
+State drilling license: State general contractor license: NGWA Certification: Item 4 : NGWA recommends the complete deletion of item 4.

-NGWA Certification:

-Item 4: NGWA recommends the complete deletion of item 4.

 Item 11: NGWA recommends the complete deletion of item 11.

-Item 13: NGWA recommends the complete deletion of item 13.
+Item 13 : NGWA recommends the complete deletion of item 13.